'Course profile' and 'bad weather route' tabs coming very soon.....

 Finish - Patterdale, Ullswater Valley | 20:30 Course Closure

-Starting in the grand and victorian grounds of Patterdale Hall, the Lakes Sky Ultra has undergone some serious developments for 2019.
+Starting in Patterdale, the Lakes Sky Ultra has undergone some serious developments for 2022.

 The newly developed route starts you at the original halfway point for the old course, starting the ascent of Boredale Hause with-in a few km's of the start.
 Heading south-east bow, you weave around the east side of the Patterdale Valley before passing Angle Tarn on your left you will start the ascent to High Street before taking the wild and rocky ridge-line of Long Stile and Rough Crag, dropping you down to the valley floor of Haweswater and your first re-fuel of the day.

 From the Haweswater CP you now head into the wild and remote valley head containing Small Water before climbing to reach Nan Bield Pass (Windy Enclosure Pass), turning west you climb passing Mardale Ill Bell before sweeping round the head of the Kentmere Valley to pick up Thornthwaite Beacon.
 A steep, rocky and loose descent traces you through Threshthwaite Mouth, with the rocky ascent out to gain the summits of Stoney Cove Pike and Caudale Moor.
 Sublime running from here takes you along St Raven's Edge to your second re-supply point of the day at Kirkstone Pass.